History Files

 c.1680 BC

-Following Kashtiliashu's death, the rulers of Hana are different from those in Mari, probably indicating that either they rule independently or that they are perhaps vassals of Mari.
+Following Kashtiliashu's death, the rulers of Hana are different from those in Mari.
+This probably indicates either that they rule independently in Terqa or that they are perhaps vassals of Mari.

 c.
 1680 - ?
 BC